porzechowski/blog/_posts/2024-02-01-post-fault-injections.md

 ## Glitch sources

 Here we see the most common ways of a fault injection attacks.
 We see that we can tamper with many things, clock, voltage, EM field, temperature, light….
-We can we really creative here.
+We can we creative here.
 Some of these attacks require a certain amount of preparation or circuit interference.
-So we say that some are invasive and other are non-invasive.
+So, we say that some are invasive and other are non-invasive.
 For the voltage glitch, we usually remove a couple of capacitors, from the power supply path.
 If, on the other hand, we want to attack with a laser, it is a good idea to get rid of the outer part of the chip, in practice it can be filed down or etched with acid.

 Faults don't have to be just HW they can also be SW, an example of this is the Rowhammer attack, which is an attack on DRAM.